 Exposure to disease must be minimized as much as possible.

 For veterinary use only.

-Trial DataMerial Select's vaccines have met the requirements of the USDA in regard to safety, purity, potency and the capability to protect susceptible chickens.
+Merial’s vaccines have met the requirement of the USDA in regard to safety, purity, and potency.
 This vaccine has been tested by the Master Seed immunogenicity test for efficacy.

 |Every effort has been made to ensure the accuracy of the Marek's Disease Vaccine (Rispens CVI 988 Strain + HVT) information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the US product label or package insert.|